sharad28/Tensile_-_compressive_strength/README.md

 ```buildoutcfg
 It has been observed that KNN with K=10 gives least r-square and RMSE for the data.
 ```
-Its has been proven to be the best methods are XGBoost for prediction of concrete strength in various papers.
+The best methods are XGBoost for prediction of concrete strength.

 ###Input features were